GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

         Expects ``args`` to be a single text string with all required options.

 If no module by the given name is found we return -1.
-Should your program need to display the purpose of a particular module you can call
+Should your program need to determine if a module exists or display the purpose of a particular module (or all) you can call

-.. _GMT_List_Module:
+.. _GMT_Probe_Module:

   ::

-    int GMT_List_Module (void *API, const char *module);
+    int GMT_Probe_Module (void *API, const char *module, unsigned int mode);

-and a brief one-line summary is presented.
-If no module by the given name is found we return -1.
+If ``mode`` is GMT_MODULE_PURPOSE then a brief one-line summary is presented.
+If no module by the given name is found we return an error code.
 If ``module`` equals NULL then we list summaries for all the modules.
+However, if ``mode`` is GMT_MODULE_EXIST we do not list summaries and just return 0 if the module is found and an error code otherwise.

 Set program options via text array arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~